 Assessment of English

 Writing is assessed though the application of skills in cross-curricular topics, as well as writing pieces done as part of the English sessions.
-The children are assessed using the relevant year groups’ statements for Writing by Teacher’s PAL.
+The children are assessed using the relevant year groups’ statements on the school's tracking system.
 In addition to this, children complete SPAG tests as appropriate for their ability and application of these skills in writing is also assessed.
 A summative assessment for SPAG takes place during the summer term for Year 2, Year 3, Year 4, Year 5 and Year 6.
 Spelling ability is additionally assessed on a 1-1 basis linked to the new curriculum objectives and an individual record is kept for each child showing which words can be spelt correctly from the relevant year groups’ word lists.

 The children at Audenshaw Primary school enjoy science because it stimulates and excites their curiosity about the world around them.
 They learn, right from day one, about biology (plants, animals and humans); chemistry (changing states, separating mixtures, materials) and about physics (electricity, forces, light & sound, space).
 However, perhaps more important than all of that, is the development of scientific method throughout the school.
 By learning how to observe over time, identify and classify, seek patterns, and conduct research and experiments, children learn how to ask and answer scientific questions about the world.
 By equipping children with these vital skills, children are better prepared to make a valuable contribution to the ever-changing world that awaits them.